npetrovicova-phd/titanic-eda/README.md

 # Titanic EDA

-Exploratory Data Analysis on the Titanic Dataset using Python.
+Exploratory Data Analysis on the Titanic Dataset using Python

 ## Libraries Used
 - pandas, numpy, seaborn, matplotlib